rivayama/docbot/README.md

 # Docbot

-This bot helps you to create any documents.
+Slack bot helps you to create documents.
+Document will be posted to your Qiita: Team.

 ## Setup